mrglaster/CUDA-ACFCalc/README.md

-## Finding the length N signal with smallest ACF sidelobe using CUDA technology
+## Finding the length N signal with smallest ACF value using CUDA technology

 Programm for searching for the optimal signal using CUDA technology.
 The task of summer student practice for first-year students of the ISU FBCI faculty, 2022.